-USDA National Organic Standards Board Research Priorities, 2018
+USDA National Organic Standards Board Research Priorities, 2019 Executive Summary

-Executive Summary

 Overall: The National Organic Standards Board (NOSB) presents an annual list of research priorities for organic food and agriculture.
 The NOSB requests that integrated research be undertaken with consideration of the whole farm system, recognizing the interplay of agroecology, the surrounding environment, and both native and farmed species of plants and animals.
-The topics listed below are the 2018 priorities.